Home > Heat pumps > 11 heat pump myths explored

 Let's explore the misconceptions and common myths around a technology that may revolutionise Scotland's relationship with heating and renewable energy consumption.

-• A ground source heat pump requires a garden or land accessible to digging machinery to lay underground pipes.
-Once installed, the trenches are filled, and the garden returned to previous use.
-People with smaller gardens can bury the pipes into drilled boreholes.
+• A ground source heat pump will need a garden or land accessible to digging machinery to lay underground pipes.
+Once installed, the trenches or boreholes are filled, and the garden returned to previous use.
+Inside, you'll need space for the indoor unit and hot water cylinder.

-Indoors, you’ll need space for a hot water cylinder if you don’t already have one.
+• Indoors, you’ll need space for a hot water cylinder if you don’t already have one.
 Each heat pump has slightly different indoor space requirements.

-Air source split system, ground source, and water source heat pumps all need room for a compressor and controls.
+• Air source split system, ground source, and water source heat pumps all need room for a compressor and controls.
 They also require an internal unit that is often smaller than a standard boiler.

 Underfloor heating isn't essential, but installing it can help improve the efficiency of your heat pump.